samestep/npc/README.md

 npc checkout 1d7db1b9e4cf1ee075a9f52e5c36f7b9f4207502
 ```

-Just like the `log` subcommand, `checkout` attempts to use your `flake.lock` automatically infer which the name of the flake input to modify.
+Just like the `log` subcommand, `checkout` attempts to use your `flake.lock` to automatically infer the name of the flake input to modify.
 Similarly, if there are multiple instances of Nixpkgs in `flake.lock` then it will ask you to explicitly specify one.

 Other than saving you some typing, the primary difference between this and just running `nix flake update` yourself is that it checks whether the commit you give it is actually a commit that has been a tip of your Nixpkgs branch at some point in the past.
 If not, that's an error.
 The goal of this is to maintain consistency and reduce surprises: if your `flake.nix` says you're using the `nixos-unstable` branch, it'd be weird for your `flake.lock` to list a commit that has never been the tip of that branch.